Jingzheng-Li/OpenGL-PathTracer/README.md

 Build Instructions
 --------
+You can generate the VS2017 solution by double clicking on the premake/premake_vs2017.bat.
-Open the visual studio solution (I'm using VS Community 2017) and set the configuration to 'Release' and x64 and rebuild the solution.
+Open the visual studio solution and set the configuration to 'Release' and x64 and rebuild the solution.
 The configuration of the renderer/sample counts/depth is moved to the scene file.
 The scene files are in the assets folder

 TODO